To apply for admission, you must:

 Students with Disabilities

 Students with Disabilities: BU Law welcomes students with disabilities.
-If you believe that a disability significantly influenced your GPA, LSAT, or other credentials, you are invited to include information regarding your disability in an addendum to your application.
+If you believe that a disability significantly influenced your GPA, LSAT, GRE or other credentials, you are invited to include information regarding your disability in an addendum to your application.

-Deferrals: Admitted students may be granted a one-year deferral of admission, but the number of deferrals granted is limited.
+Admitted students may be granted a deferral of admission, but the number of deferrals granted is limited.
 Applicants must detail in writing their reasons for requesting a deferral.
 Deferral requests are considered on a case-by-case basis.

 Applicants whose petitions for deferral are denied must repeat the application process in order to be considered for admission the following year.